 Some such dog foods help alleviate arthritis through the use of supplements like chondroitin or glucosamine, while others include ingredients rich in Omega-3 fatty acids, such as salmon oil.

 As with any other dietary change, talk the decision over with your vet before proceeding.
 Also, make sure you do your homework and investigate the claims made by the manufacturer before feeding anything to your pup.

 Check out our list of the best dog food for seniors dogs, which includes special formulas designed for the needs of older canines.

 16. Massage Your Mutt

 Despite the mysticism that often surrounds discussions of massage therapy, scientists have actually collected a pretty significant amount of data on the subject.
-This may help convince skeptics among us (and I’ll admit – I’m one of them) that there is tangible value to the practice.
+This may help convince skeptics among us that there is tangible value to the practice.